WampaPartyEX/A-Hunter-s-Daedream/README.md

 ## Post Creation

 Open the console.
-Type "help [perk]" Give yourself the Insight perk, then go over to it in your inventory and take the first perk from it to get access to the Regain mechanic.
+Type help "[perk]" Give yourself the Insight perk, then go over to it in your inventory and take the first perk from it to get access to the Regain mechanic.
+While you don't technically have to do this, it'll probably make your life a bit easier, and the modlist is intended to be played with Regain unlocked from go.

 Distribute your two additional perks.